 Cal Poly's academic calendar consists of four quarters – Fall, Winter, Spring and Summer (see Academic Calendar).

 Cal Poly's academic year consists of Fall, Winter and Spring quarters.

 The university year includes, and begins with, Summer quarter.

 Each course offered by the University carries a value in quarter units, often referred to simply as units or credits.

 To convert semester units to quarter units, multiply by 1.5.
 For example, 6 semester units X 1.5 = 9 quarter units.

-Changes in Rules and Policies
+Changes of Rules and Policies

 Although every effort has been made to assure the accuracy of the information in this catalog, students and others who use this catalog should note that laws, rules, and policies change from time to time and that these changes may alter the information contained in this publication.
-Changes may come in the form of statutes enacted by the Legislature, rules and policies adopted by the Board of Trustees of the California State University, by the Chancellor or designee of the California State University, or by the President or designee of the campus.
+Changes may come in the form of statutes enacted by the Legislature, rules and policies adopted by the Board of Trustees of the California State University, by the chancellor or designee of the California State University, or by the president or designee of the campus.
 It is not possible in a publication of this size to include all of the rules, policies and other information that pertain to students, the institution, and the California State University.
 More current or complete information may be obtained from the appropriate department, school, or administrative office.